icecreammatt/helix/book/src/editor.md

 - `author`: The author of the commit
 - `date`: When the commit was made
+- `time-ago`: How long ago the commit was made
 - `message`: The message of the commit, excluding the body
 - `body`: The body of the commit
 - `commit`: The short hex SHA1 hash of the commit